Summary

 We adhere to guidelines for effective complaint management that align with industry best practices.

-• facilitate – submitting a complaint must be easy
+• Accessibility – submitting a complaint must be easy

 People focus

-We are committed to seeking and receiving feedback and complaints about our services, systems, practices, procedures, products and complaint handling process.
+We are committed to seeking and receiving feedback and complaints about our services, systems, practices, procedures, products and complaint management processes.

-Any concerns raised in feedback or complaints will be dealt with within a reasonable time frame.
+Any concerns raised within a complaint will be dealt with within a reasonable time frame.

 People making complaints will be:

-• provided with information about our complaint handling process
+• provided with information about our complaint management process

 • provided with multiple and accessible ways to make complaints